A comparison between the best virtual staging services and what they can offer your business in 2021.

 All three services offer sophisticated, contemporary furniture items that are beautifully rendered and would enhance any room.
 While PhotoUp and Virtual Staging Solutions (VSS) use beautiful catalog-style design sets to help you make a choice, BoxBrownie goes for a more ‘Instagram-filter’ style approach to help you make a selection.

-Each of the services have more than enough great items for you to choose from.
+Each of the services has more than enough great items for you to choose from.
 I selected a Farmhouse style look for the empty room for each of the services.

 Delivery and Turnaround Time